Our Magical World: Crossings, Intersections, and Integrations

 The Chicago Institute is co-sponsored by Summit School District 104 and Berwyn North School District 98 with support from the Department of Education's Office of Innovation and Improvement.

 Each year Habla collaborates with Arnold Aprill and his organization Radical Compliance Arts and Learning Laboratory to find innovative ways to document the institute.
-Visit here and learn more about the experience at the 2018 institute Chasing Windmills.
+Visit here and learn more about the experience at the 2019 Teacher Institute: Imagining Mexico.